autokitteh/samples/google/sheets/README.md

 # Google Sheets Sample Project

-This sample project demonstrates autokitteh's integration with [Google Sheets](https://www.google.com/sheets/about/).
+This sample project demonstrates AutoKitteh's integration with [Google Sheets](https://www.google.com/sheets/about/).

-The file [`program.star`](./program.star) implements single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `"slack_slash_command"` events.
-Once triggered by a Slack user, it reads and writes in a Google Spreadsheet.
+The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `slash_command` events.

+When triggered by a Slack slash command, it calls various read and write functions in a specified Google Spreadsheet.

 API details: